smlum/scription/README.md

 # Scription ✍️

-Scription is an editor for automated transcription services like [Amazon Transcribe](https://aws.amazon.com/transcribe/) and [Mozilla Deepspeech](https://github.com/mozilla/DeepSpeech).
+Scription is an editor for automated transcription services like [Amazon Transcribe](https://aws.amazon.com/transcribe/), [Mozilla Deepspeech](https://github.com/mozilla/DeepSpeech) and [Google Speech-to-text](https://cloud.google.com/speech-to-text).
 It links transcript text to audio playback to bring love and joy to the transcription process ❤️

 You can use Scription via the web app: [scription.app](https://scription.app/)